jwallander/browserify-calculator/README.md

 4. Run browserify cli to create the bundle.js file, link it in the index.html and test it out.

 5. Create some modules

+6. Require the modules, do some stuff and then log it to the console.
+This is easy.